elixir-europe/faircookbook-rdmkit/README.md

 ### Contributing

-Changes made to the [`faircookbook_rdmkit_mapping.yml`](hfaircookbook_rdmkit_mapping.yml) file will be merged in the `main` branch using pull requests and only when at least one member of each editorial team has approved the changes.
-The `main` branch is for this reason protected against direct changes to prevent unexpected behaviour on one of the resources.
+Changes made to the [`faircookbook_rdmkit_mapping.yml`](faircookbook_rdmkit_mapping.yml) file will be merged in the `main` branch using pull requests and only when at least one member of each editorial team has approved the changes.
+The `main` branch is for this reason protected against direct changes.

 ### Mapping rules
 - [Data life cycle](https://rdmkit.elixir-europe.org/data_life_cycle), [your role](https://rdmkit.elixir-europe.org/your_role), and [national resources](https://rdmkit.elixir-europe.org/national_resources) pages in RDMkit are not linked to FAIRCookbook recipes.